genesisMoran/Poesia/README.md

 ## Coming Soon!
 ### 10.01.2018
 #### Here is what's next for the Poesía app:
-- NYC bookshop information available to the user
+- NYC bookshop information available to the user:

 ![poesia-wireframe-3](https://user-images.githubusercontent.com/39888042/45043840-5081a480-b03c-11e8-8ffc-f2d7251127dc.png)